yegamble/myTimeGoogleCalendarSync/README.md

 # myGoogleCalendar
 This is to port over my shifts from Target into my personal Google Calendar.

-# **READ THIS BEFORE COMPILING**.

 Hello all!
 I am using the Google Calendar API for this.
 If you would like to use this code.
 You MUST be a Google Cloud developer (its free) and get a google Auth Key.

+# How does this work?

+As far as I know, Target does not and has not released APIs into the public to grab a TMs schedule.
+So in order to do this, we will emulate a user looking at their schedule, Grab all the data we need. and throw it to the Google Calendar API.
+From there its done!

+To ensure your shifts are always the most recent onces, on every run it is going to delete any shifts it might have preivously added and readd them in.
+This makes sure that if a time or a workcentre changes, You're still good to go.

+# **READ THIS BEFORE COMPILING**.

 Goto [console.cloud.google.com](https://console.cloud.google.com/)